lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 > kem identifies the KEM algorithm, and any associated parameters, used by the originator.
 The KEMAlgorithmIdentifier is described in {{kemalg}}.

-> kemct is the ciphertext produced by the Encapsulate() function for this recipient.
+> kemct is the ciphertext produced by the KEM Encapsulate() function for this recipient.

 > kdf identifies the key-derivation algorithm, and any associated parameters,